Scott Putesky, who earlier in his career was known underRead more...

 For those who discovered the band in their early days and had watched them evolve and adapt over the years, when news that their 1992 debut Generation Terrorists would be reissued with original demos and a documentary twenty years after its initial release, fans were understandably excited, but 2013 would soon come and go and despite two decades having passed since their sophomore Gold Against the Soul had made its way into stores, there seemed to be little in the way of celebration and no discussions of a deluxe edition, making it the only one of their first four albums to be overlooked.

 But this attitude has long been the trend when discussing Gold Against the Soul, the corporate follow-up to their loud and obnoxious debut.
-Whereas Generation Terrorists comprised of songs recorded over a long period of time and documented their initial rise to fame, their second album had been recorded in an expensive studio and, as a result, many felt lacked the angst and anti-establishment tone of its predecessor.
+Whereas Generation Terrorists comprised of songs recorded over a long period of time that documented their initial rise to fame, their second album had been recorded in an expensive studio and, as a result, many felt lacked the angst and anti-establishment tone of its predecessor.
 To some, the title of its lead single, From Despair to Where, felt somewhat apt, with the anger and frustration now replaced by complacency and even conformity.

 It was inevitable that Gold Against the Soul would be met with a certain amount of hostility and the Manic Street Preachers only had themselves to blame.
 Prior to the arrival of their debut, the band had boasted repeatedly in the media that they would release one phenomenal album that would sell sixteen million copies and then split, but when Generation Terrorists succeeded in moving only a hundred thousand, detractors were quick to shoot them down for having ideas above their station.
 ‘We set ourselves a high target so some people think we’ve eaten a lot of humble pie,’ frontman James Dean Bradfield told one interviewer while promoting their second effort.